Resources

 Curb Appeal

-The image of your house’s exterior projects is critical to your sale, not only for your open house but also because it’s the calling card for your marketing plan.
+Your house’s exterior is critical to the sale, not only for your open house but because it’s the calling card for your marketing plan.
 There’s a reason the lead picture on a home advertisement is the front shot of the exterior.

 Curb appeal sets the tone for what buyers will find inside, so don’t ignore the chance to spruce up your yard space.
 Here are suggestions to improve any home’s curb appeal.